ncreech1/ChunkViewer/README.md

 ### Compilation
-Compile the program by running the makefile, which will also run the test script *gen_examples.sh* and generate five example *.jpg* graphs:
+Compile the program by first running the makefile in the leveldb-mcpe directory.
+Then, run the makefile in the main directory, which will also run the test script *gen_examples.sh* and generate five example *.jpg* graphs:
 ```
+cd leveldb-mcpe
+make
+cd ..
 make
 ```